cleverpush/cleverpush-developer-docs/docs/sdks/ios/stories.md

 - `storyIconHeight`: Defines the height of the story icon.
 - `storyIconWidth`: Defines the width of the story icon.
 - `storyIconCornerRadius`: Sets the corner radius of the story icon.
 - `storyIconSpacing`: Specifies the space between individual stories.
+(Minimum spacing is 2.5)
 - `storyIconShadow`: Enables or disables a shadow around the story icon (boolean).
 - `unreadStoryCountVisibility`: Controls the visibility of the unread count for sub-stories.
 - `unreadStoryCountBackgroundColor`: Sets the background color of the sub-story unread count badge.
 - `unreadStoryCountTextColor`: Specifies the text color of the sub-story unread count badge.
-- `isFixedCellLayout`: Restricts the story view to display only three items (boolean).
+- `storyRestrictToItems`: Restricts the story view to display number of items (integer value).
 - `storyViewCloseButtonPosition`: Sets the position of the close button, either left or right.
 - `sortToLastIndex`: Determines whether seen stories are moved to the end of the list (position_end) or remain in their default position (position_default).
 - `storyWidgetShareButtonVisibility`: Controls the visibility of the share button for sub-stories.
+- `allowAutoRotation`: Controls the support of giving device orientation layout change support.